groundwater/rude/README.md

     http://localhost:5984/rude/7e792aa144129cec0c25b1e2bd55bee50d30b866/helloworld.jpg

+## Sharing

+A system is not distributed unless without sharing between peers.
+Rude uses CouchDB replication to synchronize repositories.

 ## Production

+**Status** Planned

 When your project is ready for production,
 Rude can upload your assets to their appropriate servers, or distribution networks.